nus-cs2030/1718-s2/docs/lec2.md

 The magic happens in Line 6:

-- First, since we now that any objects in the array has the type `Printable`, this means that they must implement the `Printable` interface and support the method `print()`.
+- First, since we now that any object in the array has the type `Printable`, this means that they must implement the `Printable` interface and support the method `print()`.
 - Second, we do not know, and we do not _need_ to know which class an object is an instance of.
 - Third, we can actually have objects of completely unrelated classes in the same array.
 We can have objects of type `Circle`, and objects of type `Point`.
 We can have objects of type `Factory`, or objects of type `Student`, or objects of type `Cushion`.
 As long as the objects implement the `Printable` interface, we can put them into the same array.
 - Forth, at _run time_, Java looks at `obj`, and determines its class, and invoke the right implementation of `print()` corresponding to the `obj`.
 That is, if `obj` is an instance of a class `Circle`, then it will call `print()` method of `Circle`; if `obj` is an instance of a class `Point`, then it will call `print()` method of `Point`, and so on.